-October is smack in the middle of the beautiful fall season, and a great month for travel.
+October is smack in the middle of the beautiful fall season, and a great month for traveling in the United States.
 Temperatures across the country typically stay above 50 degrees Fahrenheit, leaves begin to change color, and winter's headache-inducing snowstorms are still far off.
-There are also a wide variety of events throughout the month, with activities and celebrations that every traveler can enjoy.
-To help get you started on your October travel plans, here are the festivals and events that happen each October in the USA.
+There are also many holidays throughout the month, with activities and celebrations that every traveler can enjoy, from cultural festivals and parades to Halloween traditions.

 National Hispanic Heritage Month

-For those Americans with Indigenous-American roots, celebrating Columbus Day has become somewhat controversial in recent years.
-Indigenous-Americans choose to skip the parade and celebrate the day with an Indigenous Peoples Day celebration on New York’s Randall’s Island.
-The festivities start at 7 a.m. with a sunrise ceremony and continues into a day of music, speakers, and spoken word performances.
+For those with indigenous roots in the U.S, celebrating Columbus Day is somewhat controversial.
+Indigenous-Americans choose to skip the parade and have instead a two-day Indigenous People Day Celebration on New York’s Randall’s Island.
+The activities include a sunrise ceremony, dance, music, educational programs, prayers, and spoken word performances.

-Halloween (October 31st) is not a federal holiday, but it is one of the most popular holidays in the nation, celebrated every year on October 31.
-On this day, young and old dress up in costumes, kids go trick-or-treating, and scary stories are de rigeur.
-Halloween-themed parties and tours can be found all over the nation.
+Halloween is not a federal holiday, but it is one of the most popular holidays in the nation, celebrated every year on October 31.
+On this day, people of all ages dress up in costumes, kids go trick-or-treating, scary stories are told, and Halloween parties and tours can be found all over the nation.

-If you’re looking for an over-the-top way to spend your Halloween, head to New Orleans; it’s thought to be America’s most haunted city and puts on quite a show for the holiday.
-The annual Krewe of Boo Halloween parade takes place on the 22 and the costumes and freaky floats that make their way through the historic French Quarter of the city are a sight to see.
-Brave spectators can say "throw me something monster" to one of the parade participants, and receive a unique New Orleans souvenir or treat—throws are collectible and consumable items.
+If you’re looking for an over-the-top way to spend your Halloween, head to New Orleans.
+Thought to be America’s most haunted city, it puts on quite a show for the holiday.
+The annual Krewe of Boo!
+Halloween parade takes place on October 19 and the costumes and freaky floats that make their way through the historic French Quarter of the city are a lovely sight.
+Brave spectators can say "throw me something monster" to one of the parade participants and receive a unique New Orleans souvenir or treat—throws are collectible and consumable items.

-A costume is required at the "Monster Mash" afterparty, but don’t worry if you made the trip without one, the city is filled with stocked shops full of every mask and getup imaginable.
+A costume is required at the "Monster Mash" afterparty, but don’t worry if you made the trip without one, as the city is filled with stocked shops selling every mask and getup imaginable.